13 Different Fuzzy Cactus Types (With Pictures)

 Soil: | Well-drained, rich, organic |

 The Peruvian old lady cactus is another fuzzy cactus with a thick, wool-like coat that hides yellow, red, or orange spines underneath.
-It grows quite slowly but can reach over 7 feet in its natural habitat.
-However, if you grow these cacti in a pot, they will be small and can only reach around 10 inches.
-Unfortunately, these cactuses rarely reach maturity.
-For this cacti to thrive, you’ll need to place it in full sun or partial shade and ensure that the soil is well-drained, rich, and organic.
+It grows slowly but can reach over 7 feet in its natural habitat.
+However, if you grow it in a pot, it will be small and reach only around 10 inches.

 12. Polar Bear Cactus